laravel/docs/telescope.md

 <a name="batch-watcher"></a>
 ### Batch Watcher

-The batch watcher records the batch data, queue and connection when a batch of jobs is dispatched.
+The batch watcher records information about queued batches, including the job and connection information.

 <a name="cache-watcher"></a>
 ### Cache Watcher